Thank you for submitting the form. Your reference number is

-The director of sales for conference and events, Kylie started tending the Club’s garden in March, at the start of coronavirus lockdown measures.
+The director of sales for conference and events, Kylie started tending the Club’s garden at the start of coronavirus lockdown measures.

 “It made a nice change from the desk, and a chance to reset and focus on a different task,” she says.
 “I started with our fern garden.
 It was a big project with load after load of mulch from the ground crew delivered daily.
 It was very rewarding and worth the tired muscles.”

 She also loves the way the resident kangaroos watch and graze on the grass nearby.

 Kylie has three raised vegetable beds in her own backyard at home and likes to plant tomatoes, zucchini, potatoes, capsicums, lettuce, spinach and herbs.

 Just start and don’t worry about the results.
 You will learn through experience and build confidence as you progress.

 Think about the location of your garden beds.
 Vegetables need around six hours of sunlight, so select a position in full sun.

 Soil preparation is the key.
 Most soils benefit from applications of organic matter, including decomposed compost and well-rotted manures.
 However, horse poo is often full of weed seeds and not ideal.